UsrRed/YLN/README.md

 Next, download the podman software and the podman-compose script using the appropriate package manager (`dnf|apt-get|yum install podman podman-compose`).
 If you want, you don't have to do this, a script can take care of it.

-Depending on your machine, you may need to pull the original image for the three containers (`podman pull docker.io/library/mysql:latest` & `podman pull docker.io/library/php:8.2-fpm` & `podman pull docker.io/library/nginx:alpine` & `podman pull docker.io/library/haproxy:alpine`).
+Depending on your machine, you may need to pull the original image for the three containers (`podman pull docker.io/library/mysql:latest` & `podman pull docker.io/library/php:8.2-fpm` & `podman pull docker.io/library/nginx:alpine` & `podman pull docker.io/library/haproxy:alpine`& `podman pull docker.io/balabit/syslog-ng:latest`).
 This part is still optional.

 Afterward, launch the "docker-compose.yaml" file, which contains and specifies the configuration of our containers using the following command : `podman-compose -f docker-compose.yaml up -d` (optional)